mistakia/nano-community/docs/introduction/advantages.md

 ### Nano was fairly & widely distributed

-Nano was given away for free to anyone willing to manually complete a captcha.
+Nano was given away for free, proportional to time spent completing a captcha.
 Distribution began in 2015 and ended in October 2017, at which point the faucet had distributed 126,248,289 NANO.

+Nano's distribution was widely accessible as it had only two requirements: knowledge of its existence and a device capable of connecting to the internet.
+Most other distribution methods (ICO, mining, etc) have additional barriers (wealth, hardware, etc).

 7,000,000 NANO (~5%) was set aside as a <a href="https://www.nanolooker.com/developer-fund" target="_blank">developer fund</a>, of which about ~300,000 Nano remain as of April 2021.

-Because the distribution process was conducted on-chain, it is publicly available to be reviewed and audited by looking at the <a href="https://nanex.cc/accountstats?account=nano_35jjmmmh81kydepzeuf9oec8hzkay7msr6yxagzxpcht7thwa5bus5tomgz9" target="_blank">Core Faucet Account</a>.
+Because the distribution process was conducted on-chain, it is publicly available to be reviewed and audited by looking at the <a href="https://nanex.cc/accountstats?account=nano_35jjmmmh81kydepzeuf9oec8hzkay7msr6yxagzxpcht7thwa5bus5tomgz9" target="_blank">Core Faucet</a> and <a href="https://nanex.cc/accountstats?account=nano_13ezf4od79h1tgj9aiu4djzcmmguendtjfuhwfukhuucboua8cpoihmh8byo" target="_blank">Landing</a> account.

 A few notable statistics compiled by <a href="https://www.reddit.com/r/nanocurrency/comments/h7fmge/the_nano_faucet_distribution_visualized_and/" target="_blank">u/hanzyfranzy</a>: